hestia-owner-dp/website.dp/src/site/tools/en/index.md

 ---
 # Monitoring changes in the legal documents of dating applications

-Thanks to the collaboration with [OpenTermsArchive](https://opentermsarchive.org/en) , it is possible to monitor changes in privacy policies, terms of use, cookie policies and terms and conditions of several dating applications.
+Thanks to the collaboration with [OpenTermsArchive](https://opentermsarchive.org/en) , it is now possible to monitor changes in privacy policies, terms of use, cookie policies and terms and conditions of several dating applications.
 The list will be updated regularly:
 <https://github.com/OpenTermsArchive/dating-declarations/tree/main/declarations>

 To follow the changes to all applications, via RSS feed: <https://github.com/OpenTermsArchive/dating-versions/commits/main.atom>

 The most significant changes will be posted via our [Twitter ](https://twitter.com/datingprivacy)account @datingprivacy

 # Tinder